snyk-fixtures/device-cloud-python/README.md

 Requirements:
 -------------
-- Python 2.7.9 or later
+- Python 2.7.9 or later (Including Python 3)
 - paho-mqtt
 - requests
 - websocket-client

 Pip Installation:
 -----------------
-The module can be installed locally for ease of use by running `pip install .` in the root directory of the cloned repository.
+The module can be installed by running `pip install .` in the root directory of the cloned repository.
 This will install the module and its dependencies.
 The agent can then be imported into other Python scripts as normal (`import helix`).

 Configuration:
 --------------